Sattam bin Khalid Al Saud: Personal life

 In September 2008, Prince Sattam allegedly kidnapped Haya when she and her mother visited Saudi Arabia.
 Cohen-Ahnine said that she had been accused by the Saudi authorities of being a Muslim who converted to Judaism, a capital crime in Saudi Arabia, and was held in the prince's palace.
 However, she reportedly escaped when a maid left her door open and fled to the French embassy, and subsequently returned to France.
 Since then, Haya has been living in a palace in Riyadh, while France's Foreign Ministry (as well as former French President Nicolas Sarkozy) has attempted to bring the child back to France.
 Haya spoke occasionally with her mother by telephone.

 Sattam denied that he had kidnapped either Haya or her mother, saying that Cohen-Ahnine was allowed to "come and go as she pleased" and that she had converted to Islam and married him under Islamic law.
 The prince said the terms of the divorce, which were put through courts in Lebanon and Saudi Arabia, required that the parents share custody of the child.
-Sattam also said that a protocol was created which offered Cohen-Ahnine a house (all expenses paid) and access to Haya, and the possibility of taking Haya on vacation for 1.5 months a year.
+Sattam also said that a protocol was created that offered Cohen-Ahnine a house (all expenses paid) access to Haya, and the possibility of taking Haya on vacation for 1.5 months a year.